Laboratory of Therapeutic Proteins and Peptides

 Kale, S.S., Villequey, C., Kong, X.D., Zorzi, A., Deyle, K. and Heinis, C.

-Post-doc position: Synthesis and high-throughput screening of (peptide) macrocycle libraries for the development of inhibitors of protein-protein interactions
+Post-doc position: Synthesis and high-throughput screening of (peptide) macrocycle libraries (collaborative project with Roche)

 Master projects: We are looking for enthusiastic master students.
 Candidates are invited to send their CV via email to Prof. Christian Heinis